shreyan001/KrossSwap/README.md

 3. **Chainflip Integration**: Real-time quotes and secure, non-custodial swaps are facilitated using the Chainflip SDK.
 4. **Step-by-Step Guidance**: KrossSwap provides clear instructions throughout the entire swap process.

+## Demo and Pitch Video

+Watch the [Demo and Pitch Video](https://youtu.be/lMs1QKDKo3I) to see KrossSwap in action.

 ## Technology Stack

 - **LangGraph.js**: Manages AI-driven interactions and ensures context-aware communication.